add2cal/docs/src/api/styles.md

     "--base-font-size-l": "14px",
   },
-  "styleDark": null, // override css settings, which only apply to the dark mode version "load_async": false, // load the button in an async way - will show a placeholder first "optionsMobile": null, // specify alternative options, which get used for mobile devices "optionsIOS": null // specify alternative options, which get used for iOS devices; if set, "optionsMobile" will only target Android
+  "styleDark": null, // override css settings, which only apply to the dark mode version "optionsMobile": null, // specify alternative options, which get used for mobile devices "optionsIOS": null // specify alternative options, which get used for iOS devices; if set, "optionsMobile" will only target Android
 }